-There is an option cache\all that can be set to true when evaluating a query.
-It adds a cache option to every list expression except QLC tables and lists on all levels of the query.
+There is an option cache\all that can be set to ets or list when evaluating a query.
+It adds a cache or {cache,list} option to every list expression except QLC tables and lists on all levels of the query.
 This can be used for testing if caching would improve efficiency at all.
 If the answer is yes further testing is needed to pinpoint the generators that should be cached.